EIGRP Feasible Successors

 The Feasible Distance (FD) of the route from R0 to R1, which is a representation of the route’s metric, is 2684416.
 This is the lowest of all the links, so it is selected to be placed in the routing table.
 This route is called the “successor” route.
 However, the topology table shows another route through R2.
 This demonstrates the concept of a “feasible successor”, or FS.
 The parentheses after the next-hop address shows two things.
 First, the FD is shown.
 The next value is the reported distance (RD).
 This value represents the FD of the same route, but from the perspective of that next-hop router.
 The next-hop router communicates this value to R0 so that it can select a FS for the route.

-The FD for the successor route (shown in red) is 264416.
+The FD for the successor route is 264416.
 If another route’s RD is less than the successor’s FD, it becomes the feasible successor.
 In layman’s terms, this route, although slower, is fast enough to be used as a “good enough” backup.
-The route through R2 has a RD of 2647808 (shown in blue), and since this is less than the FD for the successor route, this becomes the feasible successor.
+The route through R2 has a RD of 2647808, and since this is less than the FD for the successor route, this becomes the feasible successor.

 When our network is in normal operation, only one route can be placed in the routing table.
 Right now, the successor route is in the routing table: